eekkristo/slotify/README.md

 # Usage

-Simplyframe already includes a template that has the basic features of most of the web pages. e.g
+Slotify already includes a template that has the basic features of most of the web pages. e.g

 * Account creation
 * Account activation via e-mail